Coca-Cola (KO) Dividend Report

 Management Team

 At the helm of Coca-Cola is James Quincey, who has served as Chairman and CEO since 2017.
 Quincey has been instrumental in steering the company through major shifts, placing emphasis on innovation, portfolio diversification, and digital transformation.
-He’s helped shape a more agile Coca-Cola—one that’s better positioned to respond to consumer trends and global disruptions.
+He has helped shape a more agile Coca-Cola, one that is better positioned to respond to consumer trends and global disruptions while maintaining the operational discipline that has defined the company for decades.

 Supporting him is John Murphy, the company’s President and Chief Financial Officer.
-Murphy has played a key role in managing capital structure and driving cost efficiencies.
-His steady hand has helped maintain Coca-Cola’s profitability even in challenging economic climates.
-In early 2025, Henrique Braun was named Chief Operating Officer, bringing over two decades of experience within Coca-Cola, particularly in Latin America and Asia.
-His promotion signals a continued emphasis on international growth.
-Other members of the executive team, such as Lisa Chang, the Chief People Officer, and Manuel Arroyo, the Chief Marketing Officer, have each contributed to enhancing Coca-Cola’s internal culture and brand relevance globally.
-Altogether, the leadership team reflects both stability and strategic vision—two qualities that matter when navigating a rapidly changing consumer landscape.
+Murphy has played a key role in managing capital structure and driving cost efficiencies, and his steady stewardship has helped maintain Coca-Cola’s profitability even in challenging economic climates.
+Henrique Braun serves as Chief Operating Officer, bringing over two decades of experience within Coca-Cola, particularly across Latin America and Asia, and his role underscores the company’s continued emphasis on international growth as a primary driver of long-term value.
+Other members of the executive team, including Lisa Chang as Chief People Officer and Manuel Arroyo as Chief Marketing Officer, have each contributed to enhancing Coca-Cola’s internal culture and brand relevance on a global scale.
+Altogether, the leadership team reflects both stability and strategic vision, two qualities that matter enormously when navigating a rapidly changing consumer landscape.

 Valuation and Stock Performance